cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### Conor 05/18/2020 18:27:40
 Anyone know if it's possible to use robot AND supervisor functions in the same controller or do you need to choose between the two?

-##### dralorg 05/18/2020 19:09:39
+##### dradarean 05/18/2020 19:09:39
-> `@dralorg` this might be due to the fact that the center of mass of the robot is not centered but rather to the front.
+> `@dradarean` this might be due to the fact that the center of mass of the robot is not centered but rather to the front.

 `@David Mansolino` Omg, that sounds like a real world thing, I was expecting something simulator-related.
 Thanks!